MC772556 - Microsoft Teams: Shorter meeting URLs

 Targeted Release: We will begin rolling out mid-February 2025 (previously mid-January) and expect to complete by late February 2025 (previously late January).
 Only Meet Now use cases (except Meet Now in chats and channels) will be affected in this timeframe.
 There will be no impact on the scheduled meetings in this phase.

-General Availability (GCC High, DoD): We will begin rolling out early August 2025 (previously early June) and expect to complete by mid-August 2025 (previously late June).
+General Availability (GCC High, DoD): We will begin rolling out February 2026 (previously early August 2025) and expect to complete by end of February 2026 (previously late October 2025).

 How this will affect your organization: